abhishekno1/Table-sorter/README.md

 Table-sorter
 ------------

-A simple Table column sort for your projects.
+A simple Table column sorter script for your projects.